Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

 \end{remark}

-The paper \cite{uts} introduces the concept of families of curves with universal tropical structure.
-We shall need the following two results from \cite{uts}:
+Definition 4.1 and Theorem 3.1 of \cite{uts} introduce the concept of families of curves with universal tropical structure.
+The tropical part of each curve $f$ in $\hat{\ex B}$ is a tropical curve $\totb f$ in $\totb {\hat{\ex B}}$, and the tropical part of family of curves $\hat f$ containing $f$ is an extension of $\totb f$ to a family of tropical curves $\totb{\hat f}$ in $\totb{\hat {\ex B}}$.
+Roughly speaking $\hat f$ has universal tropical structure if $\totb{\hat f}$ is the universal extension of $\totb { f}$, admitting a unique map from any other extension of $\totb{\hat f}$.
+This property, having universal tropical structure, is related in log geometry to a family of log curves being basic, \cite{GSlogGW}, or having minimal log structure, \cite{acgw,kim}.
+We shall need the following two results, respectively Theorem 4.8 and Lemma 4.6 from \cite{uts}:

-\begin{thm} For any stable curve $f$ in $\Msw(\hat {\ex B})$ with domain not equal to $\ex T$, there exists a family of curves $\hat f$ containing $f$ with universal tropical structure so that \begin{enumerate} \item there is a group $G$ of automorphisms of $\hat f$ which which acts freely and transitively on the set of maps of $f$ into $\hat f$. \item There is only one strata $\ex F_{0}$ of $\ex F(\hat f)$ which contains the image of a map $f\longrightarrow \hat f$, and the smooth part of this strata, $\totl{\ex F_{0}}$ is a single point. \item The action of $G$ on $\totl{\ex C(\hat f)}$ restricted to the inverse image of $\totl{\ex F_{0}}$ is effective, so $G$ may be regarded as a subgroup of the group of automorphisms of $\totl{f}$. \end{enumerate}\end{thm}
+\begin{thm} For any stable curve $f$ in $\Msw(\hat {\ex B})$ with domain not equal to $\ex T$, there exists a family of curves $\hat f$ containing $f$ with universal tropical structure so that \begin{enumerate} \item there is a group $G$ of automorphisms of $\hat f$ acting freely and transitively on the set of maps of $f$ into $\hat f$; \item there is only one stratum\footnote{The stratification on an exploded manifold is discussed in Section 4 of \cite{iec}.} $\ex F_{0}$ of $\ex F(\hat f)$ containing the image of a map $f\longrightarrow \hat f$, and the smooth part of this stratum, $\totl{\ex F_{0}}$ is a single point; \item the action of $G$ on $\totl{\ex C(\hat f)}$ restricted to the inverse image of $\totl{\ex F_{0}}$ is effective, so $G$ is a subgroup of the group of automorphisms of $\totl{f}$. \end{enumerate}\end{thm}

+Note that as $G$ is a subgroup of the group of automorphisms of $\totl{f}$ and $f$ is stable, $G$ is a finite group.

 \begin{lemma} Let $\hat f$ be a family of curves with universal tropical structure at $f$.
 Let $\hat h$ be a family of curves containing a curve $f'$ with a degree $1$ holomorphic map